kyushu/mcl_resample/ReadMe.md

 For visualizing particle's motion, i use GnuPlot to plot particles for each iteration

 # Prerequisite
-my environment is Ubuntu and you need to install gnuplot
+my environment is Ubuntu and we need to install gnuplot
 ```bash
 sudo apt-get install gnuplot
 ```